staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collections/using-collections.md

     blog_tag: "collections"
 ---

-Learn how to create and manage Postman Collections, use collections in development workflows, take advantage of collection templates, and save multi-protocol requests into collections.
+Learn how to create and manage Postman Collections, use collections in development workflows, apply collection templates, and save multi-protocol requests into collections.

 ## Contents